-This MRS and its associated recommendations were based on a rigorous analysis of murders which occurred throughout The Bahamas over the last 5 years.
+This MRS and its associated recommendations were based on a rigorous analysis of murders which occurred throughout The Bahamas over the last 6 years.
 The analysis of homicide files provided the first step for assessing violence in a community and developing a data-driven intervention.
 Moving forward, it will be vital to continue to properly analyze trends and share knowledge about murders in general along with factors that relate to specific forms of murder.
 Engaging criminal justice officials and members of the community by way of research is a good way to identify underlying issues that must be properly addressed in order to effect change.
 Discussions in earlier chapters demonstrated how analysis of homicide patterns in local areas could be used to offer policy recommendations for government to consider and develop interventions for communities impacted by violence.

 Local collaborations between law enforcement and community agencies can be effective in reducing homicide.
-Programs and initiatives can be relatively successful because they involve intervention strategies guided by a thorough assessment of the characteristics of the local homicides.
-It is accepted that this or any other strategy will not be successful in preventing all types of murders.
-Nonetheless, the success or failure of this strategy is essentially dependent upon sound cooperation between the police and the community, a commitment to program fidelity, and rigorous program evaluation.
-As long as there are differences of opinions, conflicts and subsequent violence are bound to arise.
+These programs and initiatives can be relatively successful because they involve intervention strategies guided by a thorough assessment of the characteristics of the local homicides.
+It is understood that this or any other strategy will not be successful in preventing all types of murders.
+However, this MRS should assist in bringing current murder rate back o a more manageable level.
+The success or failure of this strategy is essentially dependent upon sound cooperation between the police and the community, a commitment to program fidelity, and rigorous program evaluation.
+As long as there are differences of opinions, conflicts and subsequent violence will arise.
 The key for policy makers and formal agents of social control is to increase the likelihood for persons to resolve their conflicts in a peaceful manner.

-Appendix A New Providence's Policing Divisions
+New Providence's Policing Divisions\